 Sitrei Torah (The Secrets of the Torah)

-It is an allegorical explanation of the verses of the Torah about the mysteries of the soul and the theory of emanation.
+Sitrei Torah provides an allegorical elucidation of Torah verses, delving into the mysteries of the soul and exploring the theory of emanation.

 Midrash ha-Ne’lam (The Hidden Midrash)

-It is a late addition to the body of the Zohar, which contains discussions of creation, soul, world to come, and emanations.
+Midrash ha-Ne’lam constitutes a recent supplementation to the corpus of the Zohar, featuring discussions about the topics of creation, soul, world to come, and emanations.

 Ta Ḥazei (Come and See)

-It is an interpretation of Genesis in short comments.
+Ta Ḥazei is an interpretation of Genesis in short commentaries.

 Ra’aya Meheimna (The Faithful Shepherd)

-Shimon bar Yoḥai and his disciples meet Moses, the “faithful shepherd”, on a visionary journey and are instructed on the mysteries of the Ten Commandments.
+During a visionary journey, Shimon bar Yoḥai and his followers encounter Moses, the “faithful shepherd,” who instructs them on the mysteries of the Ten Commandments.

 Tikkunei Zohar (Observations on the Zohar)

-It is an independent text containing 70 or more interpretations of the opening word of Genesis (Bereshit, in the beginning) and sections on the mysteries of the vowel points and more.
+Tikkunei Zohar is a self-contained text that comprises no less than 70 interpretations of the opening word of Genesis (Bereshit, at the beginning) and includes sections devoted to the mysteries of vowel points and other related topics.